Thenlie/mdnman/lib/css/css_box_sizing/index.md

 - {{cssxref("min-width")}}
 - {{cssxref("width")}}

+> [!NOTE]
-> **Note:** The CSS box sizing module introduces the `min-intrinsic-sizing` property that has not yet been implemented.
+> The CSS box sizing module introduces the `min-intrinsic-sizing` property that has not yet been implemented.

 ### Data types and values